 Give an update on who (or which team) is in the lead

 Include tips on how to improve their standings

 Prizes can vary based on your budget and what is appropriate for your team, but even fun little internal trophies or small gift cards can go a long way.
 Get creative and think about what might be a fun treat or incentive to offer your team.

 Even if you can’t run a competition, it is vitally important to give consistent and frequent recognition.
 Do your best to recognize:

-This can be very informal in an email update sent through the PostBeyond platform.
-Think of these as “shout outs” to help recognize users who are exemplifying the behavior you’re hoping for.
+Recognition can be very informal and sent in newsletters through the PostBeyond platform.
+Think of these as “shout outs” to help recognize users who are exemplifying the behaviour you’re hoping for.

 A real estate media company ran a company wide competition based on the popular TV show, Game of Thrones.
 Each department is divided into a “House” and they battle it out to take the "Throne" each month.

 Each department has a coach (usually the team lead) to get the team together and each team has a captain who is responsible for keeping everyone informed and engaged.
 The challenge changes each month (i.e, most shares, most engagement, most suggested content, etc.).

 They also offer individual prizes and team awards to keep people working as a team, but motivated to share individually as well.

 Why it works: It’s fun and topical!
 It’s an easy to follow format for the competition and there are clear lines of communication around who is responsible to rally the team to win the monthly challenge.
 They also send newsletters through PostBeyond throughout the month to update everyone on the status of the teams and who is in the lead.
 This helps build excitement around the competition and reminds users to log-on and share.